z-forbes/Decision-Tree-Optimisation/README.md

-# Algorithms for Desicion Tree Optimisation
+# Algorithms for Decision Tree Optimisation

 This repo complements my UG4 project.
 It contains tree and node libraries, as well as a whole host of algorithms for decision tree construction and general data gathering for truth tables and decision trees.